szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This improves the spell in the following ways:

 - Increases the very underwhelming 2d4 piercing damage to 4d4 combined piercing and slashing damage.
-- Forces a save vs. Breath instead of a save vs. Spell
+- Forces a Save vs. Breath instead of a Save vs. Spell
 - Increases the movement rate penalty from 30% to 50% when the save fails

 ### Make Barkskin last longer, cast faster, and block the first weapon attack (492) (IWDEE BGEE BG2EE EET)